Khwab-kalra/Food_Chat_Bot_NLP/README.md

 # Food Delivery Chatbot with Dialogflow

 This repository contains the code for building a chatbot for a food delivery system using Dialogflow.
-The project covers end-to-end development, including Dialogflow basics, backend development in Python with FastAPI, interaction with MySQL database, and more.
-It aims to provide a comprehensive guide for understanding and implementing Dialogflow fundamentals such as intents, entities, contexts, etc.
+Throughout this project, I embarked on an end-to-end development journey, delving into various aspects such as Dialogflow basics, backend development in Python with FastAPI, interaction with a MySQL database, and beyond.
+This experience provided me with a comprehensive understanding and practical implementation of Dialogflow fundamentals, including intents, entities, contexts, and more.

 ## Features